 What Is 1080p Resolution?

 1080p is a set of HDTV high-definition video modes characterized by 1080 horizontal lines of vertical Resolution and progressive scan or interlaced scanning methods.
+So, if you are wondering, can you play games at 1080p on a 4k monitor!
+Then read on!

 The term usually assumes a widescreen aspect ratio of 16:09 (a rectangular TV that is wider than it is tall), so the 1080 lines of vertical Resolution imply 1920 columns of horizontal Resolution, or 1920×1080.
 A 1080p video has a resolution of 1920×1080 pixels (two megapixels).